 With reporting by Abraham Thompson and Perple Lu.

-Shen Yun Performing Arts will again be at the Sacramento Community Center Theater Sunday, July 18.
+Shen Yun Performing Arts will next perform at the San Jose Center for the Performing Arts, on Wednesday, July 21, 8 pm.
 For more information, visit ShenYunPerformingArts.org